AWS Fargate vs. ECS classic: Which One is Best for My Workload?

 Fargate

 Fargate is a managed container service that allows you to run containers without having to provision or manage any EC2 instances.
-Fargate will automatically provide and configure the underlying infrastructure for you.
+AWS Fargate will automatically provide and configure the infrastructure for you.
 This turn-key approach is hands-off but also the most expensive.

 Fargate is also excellent for running containers in a serverless environment.
 Fargate allows you to run containers without worrying about provisioning or managing servers.
 This can help you save time and money on infrastructure costs.